michael2012z/BitBible/markdown/KJV/files/Ps.md

 12. The Lord hath been mindful of us: he will bless us; he will bless the house of Israel; he will bless the house of Aaron.

-13. He will bless them that fear the Lord, both small and great.and: Heb. with
+13. He will bless them that fear the Lord, both small and great.

 14. The Lord shall increase you more and more, you and your children.